 Public Safety Policies and Crime Statistics:

-The information contained in this document was prepared under the guidelines established by 20 United States Code, section 1092(f), known as the “Jeanne Clery, Disclosure of Campus Security Policy and Campus Crime Statistics Act,” and the Code of Federal Regulations.
+The information contained in this document was prepared under the guidelines established by 20 United States Code, section 1092(f), known as the “Jeanne Clery, Disclosure of Campus Security Policy and Campus Crime Statistics Act,” (The Clery Act) and the Code of Federal Regulations.
 The information represents a general description of Scottsdale Community College’s security/safety policies and programs, and the crime statistics for the most recent calendar year and the two preceding calendar years; however, the information is not intended to serve as a contractual agreement between the college and the recipient.
 This document may be viewed by scrolling down.

-Scottsdale Community College enjoys good relations with its neighbors and maintains a highly visible Public Safety Department that provides for the safety of the campus community.
+The MCCCD Department of Public Safety enjoys good relations with its neighbors and maintains a highly visible Public Safety office at Scottsdale Community Colleg that provides for the safety of the campus community.
 However, no community can be totally risk free in today’s society.
 To lessen the chances of crimes occurring within the campus community, cooperation and vigilance is critical.
 All members of the campus community are encouraged to immediately report all suspected crimes, unusual or suspicious activities, and emergencies to Public Safety.

 Campus Police and Security